 We recruited study participants to complete brief daily online questionnaires.
 The questionnaires were sent to participants by email or text message from Oracle, one of our study partners.
 The questionnaires asked participants about any symptoms they had related to COVID-19, possible exposures to COVID-19 and health care visits due to the disease.
 Participants also had the option to participate in antibody testing.

-The study is available to ANY interested members of the general public who are aged 18 years and older, living in Maryland or the surrounding states.
+The study was available to any interested members of the general public aged 18 years and older, living in Maryland or the surrounding states.